rahatyeasinemon/bit-integrations/readme.txt

 = 12.
 Can I automate with Google Sheets, Google Calendar, Google Drive, Google Contact?= Yes, you can automate with Google Sheets, Google Calendar, Google Drive, Google Contact.
 = 13.
 What users say about Bit Integrations?=
 Bit Integrations is self hosted Zapier with chepest price.
-You can automate with over 178 popular platforms, such as CRMs, marketing tools, and more.
+You can automate with over 200 popular platforms, such as CRMs, marketing tools, and more.
 = 14.
 Can I automate WordPress?=
-Yes, you can automate WordPress with 60+ trigger and 100+ actions.
+Yes, you can automate WordPress with 60+ trigger and 140+ actions.
 = 15.
 Can Bit Integrations connect plugins with external services like Zapier, Pabbly, N8N?= Yes, you can connect plugins with external services like Zapier, Pabbly, N8N with webhook.
+= 16.
+Does Bit Integrations works as like as Zapier in Wordpress?= Yes, It sends data to other platforms from wordpress site.
+Suppose someone submitted a forminator form, if he sets up an integration with forminator form to google sheet, it will send those data to the sheet.

 == Installation ==